-Practiced Los Angeles Employment Attorneys Assist Employees after Unlawful Termination
+Practiced Los Angeles Employment Attorneys Assist Employees Facing Unlawful Termination

 If you are forced to resign because of intolerable, adverse working conditions that would be unusually or repeatedly offensive to any reasonable person, you may sue for constructive termination.
-Also known as constructive discharge or dismissal, constructive termination occurs when employers allow employees to be subjected to working conditions that violate public policy.
-If you resigned because of harassment, retaliation, discrimination or other intolerable condition, our attorneys at The Ruttenberg Law Firm, PC use our skills and high quality experience to help secure satisfactory remedies for you.
+Also known as constructive discharge or dismissal, it occurs when employees are subjected to oppressive working conditions that a reasonable person would find intolerable.
+If you resigned because of harassment, retaliation, discrimination or other adverse job conditions, our attorneys at The Ruttenberg Law Firm, P.C. use our skills and high quality experience to determine what legal remedies may be available.

 What to do if you are a victim of retaliatory discharge

 Under California law, employers cannot fire, suspend, demote, discipline or otherwise retaliate against any employee for engaging in protected activities, such as filing a workers’ compensation claim, taking family or medical leave and reporting harassment, discrimination or other illegal conduct.
 If you were a victim of such an action, our attorneys can advise you on your rights and help you pursue monetary compensation, job reinstatement or other recourse.
 To learn more about your rights and the remedies for employer retaliation, please see our page on retaliatory discharge.